 3-6 months old

-If you’re planning to give the kittens up for adoption, you may want to wait until the 12-week mark to ensure they’ve had their vaccinations.
-It’s also best to wait until they reach 3-6 months of age before allowing anyone to adopt them.
+If you’re planning to give the kittens up for adoption, wait until the 12-week mark to ensure they’ve had their vaccinations.
+It’s also best to wait until they reach 3 to 6 months of age before allowing anyone to adopt them.
 This gives kittens time to learn to socialize with their littermates, making them more likely to accept other cats in their new household.
 Better yet, make sure kittens are adopted in pairs.
 Kittens are playful, sociable creatures, and they tend to be happier with a playmate.
-According to Today’s Veterinary Practice, the optimal time to spay and neuter your cats is when they reach 4-5 months of age.
+According to Today’s Veterinary Practice, the optimal time to spay and neuter your cats is when they reach 4 to 5 months of age.

 By the time your kitten reaches 1 year of age, they’re technically no longer a kitten.
 That being said, you’ll probably always consider them to be your kitten.
 Cats can make over 60 types of vocalizations, and especially clever kittens will begin training you to play with them and feed them early on.

 - Anemia in cats can be dangerous, but it’s treatable – here’s what you need to know